broxtopd/GE-Tileserver/README.md

 understand what each is doing).
 To change the ports used for the kml and reprojection servers, modify "addr.txt" in the "Scripts" folder

-Any tms mapsource that can be accessed via a url can be displayed (provided you have a legal right to see the map data).
+Any tms mapsource that can be accessed via a url can be displayed (provided you are allowed to access the map data).
 To generate a KML file with all of the map sources (information about these are found in .xml files such as DEMO/mapsources.xml), use the python program 'generate_mapsource_kml.py'.
 For example, to create a kml of map sources specified in DEMO/mapsources.xml, open a terminal window in this directory and type: